Rorosha/testcloud/docs/source/indepth.rst

 A reasonable description of a testcloud instance is that it is a cloud image backed virtual machine.
-This virtual machine can be created, stopped, started or destroyed using the CLI interface from testcloud.
+This virtual machine can be created, stopped, started or removed using the CLI interface from testcloud.

 testcloud instances make heavy use of `libvirt <http://libvirt.org/>`_ and virt-install, part of the `virt-manager <http://virt-manager.org/>`_ application.